ml5js/Intro-ML-Arts-IMA-F19/10_runwayML/README.md

 ### Related Projects
 * [Playing a game of GANstruction](https://thegradient.pub/playing-a-game-of-ganstruction/) by Helena Sarin ([2019 Eyeo Talk](https://vimeo.com/354276365)]
-* [Misremembering and Mistranslating: GANs in Art Context](http://annaridler.com/gans-in-art) and [Fall of the House of Usher](http://annaridler.com/fall-of-the-house-of-usher) by Anna Arider
+* [Misremembering and Mistranslating: GANs in Art Context](http://annaridler.com/gans-in-art) and [Fall of the House of Usher](http://annaridler.com/fall-of-the-house-of-usher) by Anna Ridler
 * [Using AI to Produce “Impossible” Tulips: Anna Ridler uses AI to bring “tulipmania” into the future](https://hyperallergic.com/487261/anna-ridler-tulipmania/) by Elain Ayers
 * Mario Klingemann’s Neurography: [Cameraless Photography with Neural Networks](https://www.youtube.com/watch?v=21W5-q5YYjw)
 * [Booksby.ai](https://booksby.ai/about/) by Andreas Refsgaard and Mikkel Thybo Loose